jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - Cloud-based federation typically uses a third-party service to share federated identities
     - Federated identity management systems can be hosted on-premises, in the cloud, or in a combination of the two as a hybrid system
 - 5.2.7 Credential management systems
+    - **Credential management systems**: provide storage space for usernames and password
+        - e.g. web browsers that remember usernames and passwords for visited sites
+    - The World Wide Web Consortium (W3C) published the Credential Management Level 1 API as a working draft in January 2019, which many browsers have adopted
+    - Some federated identity management solutions use the Credential Management API, allowing web apps to implement SSO using a federated identity provider
+        - e.g. using your Google or Facebook account to sign into Zoom
 - 5.2.8 Singe Sign On (SSO)
     - **Single Sign-On (SSO)**: a centralized access control technique allowing a subject to be authenticated once on a system and access multiple resources without authenticating again
     - Advantages of using SSO include: